lorikayman/RebisTheory/rebis_theory.md

 ##### Definition of Divinity and Celestial Beings

-But, this does not explain the concept of Valkyries being the celestial beings.
-It can be understood through the same lens of biblical lore, as the Armor of The Fallen, connects Valkyries as close to to Angels in their heavenly kingdom, even using the term of celestial beings.
+Aforementioned connection of Owlites to Valkyries through common themes, does not explain the concept of Valkyries being the celestial beings, and the latter's nature at that.

+It _can_ be understood through the same lens of biblical lore, as the Armor of The Fallen, _links Valkyries to Angels in their heavenly kingdom, even using the term of celestial beings_, applicable to celestial entities, referenced in cases, such as [Seraphic Mail](https://wiki.spiralknights.com/Seraphic_Mail): `A beautiful mail coat that causes its wearer to strike out at evil with righteous fury` - of _celestial seraphim in presence of God_.

-Owlites in that context completely lack any of those characteristics, only approaching it through the [Divine Mantle](https://wiki.spiralknights.com/Divine_Mantle), calling Owlites the `celestial sages` (`A heavenly cloak thought to be once worn by celestial sages` - [Divine Mantle](https://wiki.spiralknights.com/Divine_Mantle)) _to the point of protection from curse_.
+Owlites in that context completely lack any of those characteristics, only approaching it through the [Divine Mantle](https://wiki.spiralknights.com/Divine_Mantle), referencing Owlites as the `celestial sages` (`A heavenly cloak thought to be once worn by celestial sages` - [Divine Mantle](https://wiki.spiralknights.com/Divine_Mantle)).
+In this case the celestial property and divinity are present _to the point of protection from curse_.

 In the recipe of [Divine Mantle](https://wiki.spiralknights.com/Divine_Mantle) there is [Silverweave](https://wiki.spiralknights.com/Silverweave), and, as it is described as `length of understated cloth intricately interwoven with precious metal.
 It's tastefully ostentatious, yet prudently protective` ([Silverweave](https://wiki.spiralknights.com/Silverweave)), we suggest that it is [Sun Silver](https://wiki.spiralknights.com/Sun_silver), what grants it its divine/celestial property.
-This would make supposed Gunslinger Priest set to also be made of Sun Silver, attributing to primarily its elemental damage targeted at the undead.
+This would make supposed Gunslinger Priests' set to be also made of Sun Silver, attributing to primarily its elemental damage targeted at the undead.

 This connection of __divine and celestial seems as an interchangeable term in opposition to shadow damage and Underworld__, [reminiscent of the primordial elements represented by dragons](#dragons), but not completely.
-There, we have connected divinity of Divine Drakon and hypothesized divine dragon to _elemental damage through concept of storms_.
+There, we have connected divinity of divine drakon and hypothesized divine dragon to _elemental damage through concept of storms_.
 But in case of both Valkyries and Owlites, divinity for the most part is characterized by _piercing damage in offense_, _shadow damage defense_, and in lesser manner _elemental damage both in defense and offense_.

 We have to point out that all 5-star upgrades of [Magic Hood](https://wiki.spiralknights.com/Magic_Hood) contain elemental defense.
 At that, __elemental damage is most prominently characterized as magic__.
 Given context of Chaos Cloak, could it be, that elemental damage is at the foundation of the divine through the connection to the [Nameless Realm](#nameless-realm), and _due to which it is characterized both divine and magical_?

 Based on those items we could consider, that _Owlite High Academy of Magicks had its own strategic role in the research field of defenses of valkyries of heavenly kingdom_.
 Some of the developed armors, while not directly designed to be offensive, were worn by the celestial sages of the Academy (`A heavenly cloak thought to be once worn by celestial sages` - [Divine Mantle](https://wiki.spiralknights.com/Divine_Mantle)), with the focus on elemental damage and magic, reminding of the [Nameless Realm as one related to elemental damage](#nameless-realm).
-So there are celestial beings which are connected to the concept of divinity through prominence of elemental damage.
+So there are celestial beings which are connected to the concept of divinity through prominence of elemental damage and defense.

 During Academy's continuous operation, Owlites had likely discovered an elemental realm, labeling it as the Nameless Realm (`A forbidden mantle said to grant the wearer protection within the nameless realm where all elements are said to converge into one and divide into all` - [Chaos Cloak](https://wiki.spiralknights.com/Chaos_Cloak)) seemingly by the knowledge and Underworld materials acquired by Valkyrian incursion in to the Underworld at some point, as they are used in the recipe of Chaos Cloak, including [Trojan Horseshoe](https://wiki.spiralknights.com/Trojan_Horseshoe).

 So far we can place armors of heavenly kingdom to ones which were created without involvement of trojans, mostly revolving around undead, and those which are focused on Underworld and fiends with a large yet subtle accent of the Legion of Ur.

 And as all of Owlite equipment of that alchemy tree has elemental defense, __discovery of Nameless Realm seems as a major point in their understanding of the Universe__.
-So far we still do not know, weather Owlites have derived most of elemental gear from this discovery, or the discovery of a separate realm has followed later?
+At that we still do not know, weather Owlites have derived most of elemental gear from this discovery, or the discovery of a separate realm has followed later?

 As of currently, Owlite academy was experimenting with many elements, which, compared to the valkyrian army, led to Owlites' academy uniforms being protected from both fire and shock.
 In this scenario, _Owlites seem to gain far deeper understanding of an underlying nature of divinity, compared to Valkyries_, __connecting it to fundamental forces of this cosmology, represented in the dual nature of the Nameless Realm__.
 But, this understanding had to come after encounters with the trojans and subsequently, Underworld, as well as being after trojans' transformation to Legion of Ur.

 This explanation, then, would not conflict with the attribution of elemental damage and themes of storms to divine dragons.

-Essentially, so far we have a vague timeline of a Forgotten Time, wherein there would be Wardens.
-Wardens would be transformed into trojans.
-Prior to this Valkyries, as celestial beings, branch to 2 scenarios: they either started from fighting undead, transitioning to fighting fiends in the Underworld still Utilizing elemental damage.
-Or, this period of Gunslinger Priests would follow a more ancient approach around piercing damage.
+Essentially, we have a vague timeline of a Forgotten Time, wherein:

+1. There would be Wardens.
+Wardens are to be transformed into trojans.
+2. Prior to this, Valkyries, as celestial beings, branch to 2 scenarios.

+    1. they either started from fighting undead, transitioning to fighting fiends in the Underworld still Utilizing elemental damage.
+    2. Or, this period of Gunslinger Priests would follow a more ancient approach around piercing damage.

 We make such proposal based on the above concepts of elemental damage-focused gear at 5 stars being described as one used to combat fiends of Underworld.
-So far we lean to an idea of Gunslinger Priests, branch of elemental damage, including [Avenger](https://wiki.spiralknights.com/Avenger), to be a later development, derived of Owlite research around elemental magic and sorcery (`An enchanting hood for knights who dabble in divination and contemplate conjuring` - [Magic Hood](https://wiki.spiralknights.com/Magic_hood)), as those carry imagery only existing in the Underworld.
+So far we lean to an idea of Gunslinger Priests, branch of elemental damage, including [Avenger](https://wiki.spiralknights.com/Avenger), to be a later development, derived of Owlite research around elemental magic and sorcery (`An enchanting hood for knights who dabble in divination and contemplate conjuring` - [Magic Hood](https://wiki.spiralknights.com/Magic_hood)), as _those carry imagery only existing in the Underworld_.

 If at that point Legion of Ur would be sealed, it seems usage of trojan materials would be less possible or accessible, suggesting that explicitly Valkyrian armors were a product of earlier time, before Legion of Ur was sealed.